 I once received an email from an aunt which was written in ALL CAPS.
 In my email reply, I asked why she was SHOUTING!?

 Perplexed by my response, apparently she was oblivious to the fact that writing in ALL CAPS translated in to shouting.

 Was she not aware of this?
 Shouldn’t it be a given?
 I guess there was some ‘splaining to do.

 Earth Day 2017 is just about upon us rolling in on Saturday April, 22nd.
 Truth be told, I’m a mighty big fan of this big, blue marble we call home.
 I love the trees and critters too.

 So with Earth Day approaching, I have to ask: are you just into making a buck with your business – or are you looking to make a difference too?

-Realistically, email takes more time, effort and thought.
-Which is a good thing.
-That is if you want to reflect professionalism by better engaging with business owners or customers.
-Texting, imho, is like speaking in grunts and clicks (and why I do not do it with clients).
+Email takes more time, effort and thought.
+Which is a good thing as done correctly can reflect professionalism.
+Texting, IMHO, is like speaking in grunts and clicks.
+It’s why I prefer not to do so with clients.

-So the following business email etiquette information is important.
-It’s especially so if you are communicating with someone for the first time!
+So below are some tips and info on better business email etiquette.
+It’s especially important if you are communicating with someone for the first time!

 We now live in a world of immediate gratification.
 Everything is urgent or